mh884/f4sf-custom-auto-generate-prefill-link/README.md

-# :bulb: Custom Dynamic Prefill
+# :bulb: Dynamic Prefill with Salesforce Flow (BETA)

 Currently, Formstack for Salesforce creates a trigger for each form when we enabled the Auto-Generate Prefill link.

-This code will create only one trigger per object, not per form, and you will be able to generate the link for many Forms.
+This code will enable Admin to add Apex actions on Flow automation peer record-Triggered Flow on Object, and you will be able to generate the link for many Forms.

 This code have 3 main parts.

-### 1. Trigger
+### 1. FLOW

-We would create one trigger for the object that you want to set the links.
+We would create one Flow for the object that you want to set the links.

-Example in this code: FSCustomAutoGeneratePrefillLink_Account_Trigger
+Example in this code: FS_prefill_demo

 You should change the object as your need.
 This is only one example which is for Account Object.